Frequently Asked Questions about the State Library of Massachusetts

 What are your hours?
 Are you open on holidays?

-The State Library is open from Monday to Friday from 9 a.m. to 5 p.m.
-It is closed on Massachusetts Legal Holidays.
-The library is open to all State House employees or visitors.
+The State Library is currently open to State House personnel and state employees Monday to Friday from 9 a.m. to 5 p.m.
+The Massachusetts State House remains closed to the general public until further notice.

 The State Library houses a specialized collection of books and other items that focuses on Massachusetts state and municipal publications and histories, legislative research materials, and other law volumes.
-Much of the Library’s efforts in the past decade have been centered on providing electronic access to contemporary state publications and digitizing older Massachusetts-related materials.
+Much of the Library’s efforts in the past decade have been centered on providing electronic access to historical and contemporary state documents and digitizing older Massachusetts-related materials.

-The Special Collections department houses rare and special items, directories, maps and atlases, architectural plans, physical artifacts, photographs, and manuscript material collected by the Library since its founding.
+The Special Collections department houses rare and special items, directories, maps and atlases, architectural plans, physical artifacts, photographs, audio and video recordings, and manuscript material collected by the Library since its founding.
 Treasures include the Bradford Manuscript, a complete copy of Audubon’s Birds of America, and the medal presented to Senator Charles Sumner by the Haitian government.

 Are Massachusetts state publications available online?

-Yes, many (but not all) state publications are freely available in the State Library’s online repository.
-The Library adds digital state publications here daily, including publications that the Library has either scanned from our print holdings or captured from the Web.
+Yes, many (but not all) state publications are freely available online in the State Library's digital repository.
+The Library adds digital state publications here daily, including publications that the Library has either scanned from our print holdings or captured from the web.

 How can I get a legislative history of a bill or law?
-Is it something I can do over the phone or email?
+Is it something I can do over the phone/email?

 Do I have to make an appointment to use the library?

-Can I get an item that you own through my home library?
+Can I get an item that you own through my local library?

 Who can get a library card?
 Can I access your databases?